artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 ## Final notes:

-1. The rule engine will only allow 10 rules per user per application.
+1. The Rule engine allows 10 Rules per user per application.
 Attempting to create more will result in the following error:

    ```
    "errors": [{